DRK-512/Operating-Systems/Linux-Commands/Modified-ps/README.md

 ### What is the goal?
 - To write a simple / more descirptive version of the ps command
-- It will be called 5ps, and it will be executed from the command line
+- It will be called 5ps

 ### How to compile it
 To compile the code use following command: